 Louise Wallace grew up in Gisborne and now lives in Wellington.
-Her poems have been published in literary journals in New Zealand, Australia and the U.S., translated into German and Spanish, and anthologised in Best of Best New Zealand Poems, Essential New Zealand Poems: Facing the Empty Page, and most recently Manifesto Aotearoa: 101 Political Poems.
+Her poems have been published in literary journals in New Zealand, Australia, Germany and the US.
 In 2015 she was the Robert Burns Fellow at the University of Otago, Dunedin.
 In 2016 she represented New Zealand at the Mexico City Poetry Festival.
 She is the founder and editor of Starling, an online journal publishing the work of young New Zealand writers.
 Bad Things is her third poetry collection, following Since June and Enough.
 She is the founder and editor of Starling.

 Louise Wallace can start a poem in the “real” world, then take it off to somewhere else entirely.
 She’s not afraid of “odd” and she has this great weird syntax which can really disrupt a poem and change all that’s gone before. –Jenny Bornholdt